 Dennis O’Shea, a representative from John Hopkins University, disagrees with the law.
 "When a student's financial position changes, perhaps because of a well-deserved honor like a state legislative scholarship, then the student's need for our help has also changed," said Dennis O'Shea, a Hopkins spokesman.
 "We can put that money to use helping another student who may not have that resource."

 As of today, four-year public institutions in the state of Maryland include the University of Maryland’s 11 campus, including Bowie State, in addition to St.Mary’s College of Maryland and Morgan State University.

 Students across the U.S. certainly need all of the financial assistance they can find.
-According to the Student Loan Report, the national student loan debt is currently at $1.41 trillion, while there are 44,179,100 (70 percent of college students) that are student loan borrowers.
+According to the Student Loan Report, the national student loan debt is currently at $1.41 trillion, while about 70 percent of college students are student loan borrowers.
 The average student loan borrower holds a loan debt of $27,857.